-Growing up in Delhi, roasted corn, also knows as 'Bhutta', was in abundance during the monsoon season.
-There was something so satisfying about being fully drenched in the rain and enjoying freshly roasted corn smeared with lime juice and chaat masala.
-Miss those days!
+Growing up in Delhi, roasted corn, also known as 'Bhutta', was in abundance during the monsoon season.
+There was something so satisfying about being fully drenched in the rain and enjoying freshly roasted corn smeared with lime juice and chaat masala!

 In my home, corn on the cob is a must-have whenever we grill anything.
-I love the flavor contrast of corn kernels with a slightly charred skin, yet so juicy and sweet when you bite into it.
+I love the flavor contrast of corn kernels with slightly charred skin, yet so juicy and sweet when you bite into them.

-In this recipe I use a simple seasoning to make Indian Corn (Bhutta), but I've also listed other seasoning variations like Mexican, Italian and classic American.
+In this recipe, I use a simple seasoning to make Indian Corn (Bhutta), but I also list other seasoning variations, such as Mexican, Italian, and classic American.
+Let's get started!

-It doesn't get simpler than this recipe.
-Corn and seasoning is all you need to make this delicious corn on the cob!
+Corn and seasoning are all you need to make this delicious corn on the cob!
+Here's what you need:

 - Corn: When buying corn, look for firm and plump kernels.
-If the skin looks shriveled, skip them as they're past their prime.
+If the skin is shriveled, skip them as they're past their prime.
 Buy smaller ears that can fit easily in your air fryer.
-If need be, trim them or cut them in half to fit.
-For weeknights, I love buying trimmed corn ears from the grocery stores as that saves me a ton of time and effort.
+If necessary, trim or cut them in half to fit, or place them diagonally.
+Alternatively, buy trimmed corn ears to save time.

 - Mexican: 1 teaspoon lemon juice, 1 tablespoon olive oil, ½ teaspoon Mexican chili powder; ½ teaspoon salt, 2 teaspoons of freshly chopped cilantro, and Cotija cheese for topping.

-Cook until roasted to your liking: If needed, cook for another 2-3 minutes to reach your preferred texture.
-At this point, if you like you can brush it lightly with avocado or olive oil.
+- Cook until roasted to your liking.
+If needed, cook for an additional 2-3 minutes to achieve your preferred texture.

 Storing & Reheating

-You can store leftover corn on the cob in an air tight container and refrigerate for 2-3 days.
-To reheat, either microwave it for a minute, or air fry it at 350°F for 1-2 minutes.
+You can store leftover corn on the cob in an airtight container and refrigerate for 2-3 days.
+To reheat, either microwave for 1 minute or air fry at 350°F for 1-2 minutes.

 Oven Roasted Corn on the Cob